 ✓ 3 Metres of width clearance

 The dimensions of our removalist shipping containers are as follows:

 20ft High Cube Container (the most common moving container we use):

 Width: 2.35 metres

 Height: 2.7 metres

 We include 40 days of container hire in most of our quotes which you can split between loading your container and unloading it at the other end of your move.
 Many people don’t require that much time and some people require more.
-If you need to go over the forty days we will charge an additional hireage fee which you will be informed of at the time of booking.
+If you need to go over the forty days we will charge a minimal additional container hire fee.
 If your container is placed on a public space with a council permit, the permit will specify how long it may remain there.

 One popular option for people who don't have sufficient space at their home address is to load or unload the shipping container at one of our depots located throughout Australia.